Ramakrishnan24689/react-manage-spfx-solutions-alm/README.md

 ## Summary

-This web part acts as a centralized place where admin can manage SPFx solutions present in their tenant using  Application lifecycle Management(ALM) APIs and perform activities like Add, Deploy, Install, Retract, Uninstall & Remove apps.
+This web part can be used as a centralized place where admin(s) can manage SPFx solutions present in their tenant using Application lifecycle Management(ALM) APIs and perform activities like Add, Deploy, Install, Retract, Uninstall & Remove apps.

 ### Tenant Appcatalog